 In short, for patients who have recently had all four wisdom teeth removed, a temporary change in diet is recommended to eat nutrient-rich foods with a soft texture.
 This reduces healing time and the risk of complications.

-At Clinique MFML, wisdom teeth are gently extracted to ensure the greatest comfort for patients during and after the operation.
-For more information about this procedure and advice on how to proceed after the operation, please visit our instructions page.
+At Clinique MFML, wisdom teeth are gently extracted by our maxillofacial surgeons to ensure the greatest comfort for patients during and after the operation.
+For more information about this procedure and advice on how to proceed after the operation, please visit our instructions page or contact us directly.